juniornketium10/supernketium-website/README.md

-# VisualEditor
+# NketiumEditor

-VisualEditor provides a rich-text editor for HTML documents.
+NketiumEditor provides a rich-text editor for HTML documents.
 It is written in JavaScript and runs in a web browser.

 * [Live demo][]